 Elite/Professional athletes in periods of higher, more intense training improve their ability to tolerate pain.

-During the weeks leading into your target event carefully incorporate higher intensity efforts into your training to prepare yourself mentally for the likely discomfort of race day.
+During the weeks leading into your target event carefully incorporate higher intensity efforts into your training to prepare yourself mentally for race day discomfort.

 Progression runs / Rising Rate / Finish Fast